Critical, stability and higher-order analysis for Hardy type inequalities on Cartan-Hadamard manifolds: Statement of main results

 \section{Statement of main results}

 This section is devoted to the statements of the main results.
 We consider Cartan--Hadamard manifolds $(\m,g)$ with dimension $N\geq 2$.
-Note that from now onwards $C_0^\infty(\Omega)$ and $L^p(\Omega)$ mean compactly supported smooth functions and $L^p$ integrable function space on $\Omega$, respectively, where $\Omega\subset \m$ be a domain.
+Note that from now onwards $C_0^\infty(\Omega)$ and $L^p(\Omega)$ mean compactly supported smooth functions and $L^p$ integrable function space on $\Omega$, respectively, where $\Omega\subset \m$ is a domain with smooth boundary or a domain without boundary.
+We denote by $W^{1,p}_0(\Omega)$ the Sobolev space consisting of functions in $L^p(\Omega)$ whose first-order weak derivatives also belong to $L^p(\Omega)$ and whose trace vanishes on the boundary.